jthuraisamy/SysWhispers/README.md

 SysWhispers helps with evasion by generating header/ASM files implants can use to make direct system calls.

 All core syscalls are supported from Windows XP to Windows 10 19042 (20H).
-Example generated files available in `example-output/`.
+Example generated files available in the `example-output/` folder.

 ## Introduction